 9. Travel back in time with the Knights of Malta Experience to discover the epic history of Malta.
 Great options for kids as it brings to life the characters that play roles in the turbulent history of Malta.

 10. Stroll through the lush, green Buskett Gardens.
-Planted initially as a hunting ground by the Knights of Malta, it is now a great place for a picnic.
+Planted initially as a hunting ground by the Knights of Malta, it is now an excellent place for a picnic.
 Grab some food in Rabat and relax and enjoy the gorgeous setting.